illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 But, he imposed a penalty.
 You are currently passing 5/7 test cases, but you won't get any points for those because your co-worker wrote those test.
 You are failing two testcases.
 If you get those test cases to pass, you get full points for this lab and keep your job at ShadyCorp.
 If you mess any test cases that you were passing before, you will lose one point.
 The boss assures that the code is well sectioned so you won't have to even _look_ at the files that aren't related to the test case.

-The output of the file should be
+The output of the file should be:

 ```C
 <first 5 lines>